DNK90/scaffolding-flask/README.md

 Inspired from Leo-G's Flask-Scaffold

-Flask-Scaffold let's you Prototype Database Driven Admin Dashboards with Python and a MySQL/Mariadb or PostgreSQL Database.
-It will also scaffold a RESTFUL API which can be used with any REST Frontend Framework.
+Flask-Scaffold let's you scaffold a RESTFUL API which can be used with any REST Frontend Framework.

 Features include